MajitoBrinkitos/front-end-portfolio/README.md

 5. [Social Media] (#footer)

 ## Welcome Section
-### Brief introduction to my Personal Website
+ Brief introduction to my Personal Website

 ## About Me Section
-### Passioante about technology and developing amazing projects through my front-end development skills
+ Passioante about technology and developing amazing projects through my front-end development skills

 ## Resume Section
-### Take a moment to read about my work experience and the projects that allowed me to be part of.
+ Take a moment to read about my work experience and the projects that allowed me to be part of.
 Trust me, it's quite interesting.

 ## Portfolio Section
-### Here's my portfolio...
-Go on!!
-Click and see
+ I have listed my most important projects as a Front-End Developer, but I also took the liberty to create a space of other projects I participated on and enjoyed.

 ## Technologies Used
 -HTML
 -CSS